 Presence of anti-ro52 antibodies (HR = 3.5, 95% CI: 1.2, 10.2; P = 0.023)

 Manifestations of mixed connective-tissue disease (MCTD) can be protean.
-Most patients experience Raynaud phenomenon, arthralgia/arthritis, swollen hands, sclerodactyly or acrosclerosis, and mild myositis.
+The principal features of early MCTD are Raynaud phenomenon, inflammatory arthritis, swollen hands, and myalgia/myositis.[31]
 The following may be revealed by history or physical examination:

 Raynaud phenomenon (96% cumulatively, 74% at presentation); see the image below